Suffolk (View on a map )

 Bury St Edmunds is home to a variety of shops including major names as well as independent stores and boutiques as well as a twice-weekly street market.

-For haunted history tour, join a guided ghostly walk - run throughout autumn and winter.
+For a haunted history tour, join a guided ghostly walk-run throughout autumn and winter.

 Visit a pre-Victorian theatre at the Theatre Royal.
 Which includes live music, dance, performing arts and the monthly Fat Cat Comedy Club.